đŸ—șI Mapped College Freshman Ego Development (Shocking) Part 1

 Spiritual Development:

-• Drawn to contemplative practices, philosophy, or wisdom traditions but more so for practical and psychological purposes than spiritual
+• Drawn to contemplative practices, philosophy, or wisdom traditions for a mix of practical and psychological purposes

 • Still approaches spirituality through conceptual understanding rather than becoming